rbotafogo/galaaz/blogs/gknit/gknit.md

 # Conclusion

-One of the promisses of GraalVM is that users/developers will be able to use the best tool for their task at hand, idependetly of the programming language the tool was written.
+One of the promises of GraalVM is that users/developers will be able to use the best tool for their task at hand, independently of the programming language the tool was written.
 Galaaz and gKnit are not trivial implementations atop the GraalVM and Truffle interop messages;
-however, the time and effort it took to wrap Ruby over R - Galaaz - (not finished yet) or to wrap Knitr with gKnit is a fraction of a fraction of a franction of the time require to implement the original tools.
+however, the time and effort it took to wrap Ruby over R - Galaaz - (not finished yet) or to wrap Knitr with gKnit is a fraction of a fraction of a fraction of the time require to implement the original tools.
 Trying to reimplement all R packages in Ruby would require the same effort it is taking Python to implement NumPy, Panda and all supporting libraries and it is unlikely that this effort would ever be done.
 GraalVM has allowed Ruby to profit "almost